A Compound Decision Approach to Covariance Matrix Estimation: Introduction

 Though these optimal estimators perform extremely well, \citet{bun2016rotational} showed that the eigenvectors of any rotationally invariant estimate must be the same as those of the sample covariance matrix.
 This can be problematic because sample eigenvectors are not consistent when the dimension and the sample size increase at the same rate \citep{mestre2008asymptotic}.
 This suggests that unstructured but non-rotationally invariant covariance matrix estimators may be worth exploring, as these can modify both the sample eigenvectors as well as the eigenvalues.
 The difficulty is to identify a reasonable class of estimators to pursue.

 In this paper we define and explore one such class of estimators.
 This approach is based on interpreting the covariance matrix estimation problem as a compound decision problem \citep{robbins1951asymptotically}.
-Section \ref{sec:compound} shows how this framing motivates vectorizing the covariance matrix and solving the resulting vector estimation problem using nonparametric empirical Bayes procedures studied in the compound decision literature \citep{jiang2009general, koenker2014convex, efron2019bayes}.
-The vector estimate can then be reassembled into matrix form and projected into the space of positive-definite matrices to give a final covariance matrix estimator.
+Section \ref{sec:compound} shows how this framing motivates vectorizing the covariance matrix and solving the resulting vector estimation problem using nonparametric empirical Bayes procedures studied in the compound decision literature.
+The vector estimate can then be reassembled into matrix form and projected into the space of positive-definite matrices to give a final estimate.
 Surprisingly, though this vectorized approach essentially ignores the matrix structure, it can sometimes outperform a number of state-of-the-art proposals in simulations and a real data analysis.
-Our results suggest that vectorized approaches may be preferrable when the sample eigenvectors are poor estimates of the population eigenvectors.
 Our compound decision approach is closely related to the correlation matrix estimator of \citet{dey2018corshrink}.
 We discuss in detail the connections with their work in Section \ref{sec:proposed}.

 The article is organized as follows.
-In Section \ref{sec:method}, we briefly review compound decision theory and then introduce our proposed estimator.
-In Section \ref{numerical results} we illustrate its performance in simulations and a gene coexpression network inference problem.
-Finally, Section \ref{sec:discussion} concludes with a discussion.
-Our procedure is implemented in the R package \verb|cole|, available on GitHub at \url{http://github.com/sdzhao/cole}.
+In Section \ref{sec:compound} we briefly review compound decision theory, and in Section \ref{sec:method} we introduce our proposed estimator.
+In Section \ref{numerical results} we illustrate its performance in simulations and Section \ref{gene analysis} contains an analysis of the gene coexpression network inference problem.
+Section \ref{sec:discussion} concludes with a discussion, and proofs can be found in the Supporting Information.